How to Configure Visual Studio to Use SourceLink to Step into NuGet Package Source

 I love SourceLink - it’s fast becoming a standard practice to include SourceLink support in all open source NuGet packages in order to make them easier to debug.
 We’ve included SourceLink support in Akka.NET and some of our other projects for some time now.

-However, I’m embarassed to admit that I’ve never been able to remember how to get this to work properly each time I switch machines or projects.
+However, I’m embarrassed to admit that I’ve never been able to remember how to get this to work properly each time I switch machines or projects.
 So, I decided to document how to do it.

 Before you go through the trouble of configuring Visual Studio to support SourceLink you’ll want to make sure that the third party package you’re trying to debug actually supports it.